MBA In Business Analytics

 - Business aptitude

-When you apply for a particular university, there are few components in the application they prefer.
+When you apply for a particular university, there are few components in the application they prefer in the application as MBA abroad eligibility.
 Some of them are mentioned below:

 - GMAT score